sshubhe/aurelia-jquery-datepicker/README.md

-# How to use jQuery datepicker with Aurelia
+# Examples of jQuery datepicker and HTML5 datepicker with Aurelia

+The Aurelia CLI app must be intalled to run these examples.
+You can install it with the command

+    npm install aurelia-cli -g

+After cloning the repo you can run the app using these commands

     npm install
 	  au run --watch

+There are 2 links to demonstrate datepickers.

 The following lines in _aurelia/aurelia.json_ are what adds the jQuery components to our web application